 Add the soffritto, i.e. diced onion, carrot and celery, gently sauté over a low flame for a few minutes until wilted.

-Remove the casing from the sausage and coarsely crumble it, add it to the soffritto and brown it, then add a teaspoon of tomato paste or possibly the chilli pepper or a dash of ‘Nduja calabrese, stir.
+Remove the casing from the sausage and coarsely crumble it, add it to the soffritto and brown it, then add a teaspoon of tomato paste, stir.

-Raise the flame, deglaze with half a glass of white wine or red wine at room temperature and allow the alcohol to evaporate.
+Raise the flame, deglaze with half a glass of white wine or red wine and allow the alcohol to evaporate.
 Lower the flame again.

 Add tomato sauce and dilute with a drop of water.